Meet the Team

 She has experience in communications, policy analysis & development, and strategic planning, and has had roles on Parliament Hill as well as with the Ontario government.
 Bilingual (English and French), she holds a B.A. in Political Science and Sociology from the University of Toronto; and a Post-Grad Journalism Diploma from Humber College.
 Currently, Kerry-Ann is serving as a funding agent with the federal government.

-Kerry-Ann is our Lead Policy Reviewer.
+Kerry-Ann is our Policy Review Lead.

 Kevin Welbes Godin (he/him),